How Pack Goodies Affect Your Completion Timeline

 Does your completion state affect pack value?

-S3 incomplete vs S3 complete (~2-3% penalty): When S3 is incomplete, pity fires for S3 cards first, which are free from the Collection Track.
-This wastes the bonus card slot.
+While S3 is incomplete, pity fires for S3 cards first, the ones already free from the Collection Track.
+That burns the bonus card slot.

 | Pack Type | S3 Incomplete | S3 Complete | Penalty |